 At the virtual kitchen, staff go through and pick ingredients from the recipe like at a supermarket and package and ship the box to a consumer, he said.
 So instead of a restaurant using its own kitchen, it can move the production to a Chef Meal Kits facility to do it instead.

 While its first kitchen is in San Diego, it wants to build a kitchen in every major metro, Ginimav said.
-It also plans to go live with 300 independent restaurants within the next six months and within the next two to three years to partner with 1,000 restaurants.
+It also plans to go live with 300 independent restaurants within the next six months and within the next few years to partner with 1,000 restaurants.
 Eventually, the company wants to partner with 10,000 restaurants.
 The company delivers to eight states — California, Nevada, Arizona, Washington, Oregon, Colorado, Utah and Idaho.
 Once the company gets more volume, Ginimav plans to offer two-day shipping across the country.

 Many meal kits, like Home Chef and Plated have been focusing more growing partnerships with grocery stores taking the eye of the ball with direct shipments to consumers, which could give restaurants a chance to get into the overcrowded space.

 For restaurant partners, there is no subscription cost and they get a 15% commission when the box sells.
 A chef consultant will work with the restaurant to figure out which menu items would best translate into a two-portion meal kit, he said.

 This type of model is less costly than third-party delivery as well.
 Many restaurants have long-criticized the delivery fees they have to pay (sometimes as much as 30%) per order that eat into already thin margins.
 Many are trying to re-negotiate third-party fees to try and keep more of the meal profits or build out their own delivery services.